 The Nigerian fintech company and “bank of the free” Kuda Bank, announced it has closed a $55 million Series B to push the company’s value to $500 million.
 The funding was co-led by Valar ventures and Target Global.
 Other investors that participated include Japan-based Strategic Business Investor (SBI) Investment and past angel investors.

-Founded in 2019 by Babs Ogundeyi and Musty Mustapha, Kuda started as a lending platform before it was licenced by (CBN) The Central Bank of Nigeria and went on to transitioned into a full fledged digital Bank in Nigeria.
+Founded in 2019 by Babs Ogundeyi and Musty Mustapha, Kuda started as a lending platform before it was licensed by (CBN) The Central Bank of Nigeria and went on to transition into a full-fledged digital Bank in Nigeria.

 This series B round is coming just a few months after Techibytes reported that Kuda Bank raised $25 million in a Series A round earlier this year.
 This means that Kuda Bank is now the seventh most valuable bank in Nigeria; more valuable than all tier 2 banks combined.